emqx/emqx-docs/en_US/durability/management.md

 ##### Configuration of `wildcard_optimized` Layout Type

-The `wildcard_optimized` layout is aimed to optimize wildcard subscriptions across a vast array of topics.
+The `wildcard_optimized` layout is aimed to optimize wildcard subscriptions matching a large number of MQTT topics.
 It achieves this by autonomously accumulating knowledge about topic structures over time.
 Leveraging a lightweight machine learning algorithm, it predicts the wildcard topic filters that clients are likely to subscribe to.
-Subsequently, it organizes these topics into a unified stream, facilitating efficient consumption in a single batch.
+Subsequently, it organizes these topics into a unified stream, allowing efficient consumption in a single sweep.

 | Parameter              | Description                                                  |